TapiwaDivine/monkees-band-website/README.md

 ## Credits

 ### Content
-- the navbar for the project was copied from getbootstrap.com and the modifying tips on rendering logo were learned from stackflow
+- The navbar for the project was copied from getbootstrap.com and the modifying tips on rendering logo were learned from stackflow
-- the footer was copied from bootstrap.md and adjusted a little as well
+- The footer was copied from bootstrap.md and adjusted a little as well
-- the modal was copied from the bootstrap-miniproject on this course.
+- The modal was copied from the bootstrap-miniproject on this course.
-- the javascript was copied from w3schools.com and with minor adjustments to the final product.
+- The javascript was copied from w3schools.com and with minor adjustments to the final product.
-- the Carousel was copied from getbootstrap.com with none adjustments.
+- The Carousel was copied from getbootstrap.com with none adjustments.
 - All the content that on the band and albums were copied from wikipedia article about the specified band member respectively

 ### Media
 All image that i have in this projects were acquired from different sources via google search

 ### Acknowledgements
-- i recieved inspiration from the rollingstones.com and zacbrown.com
+- I recieved inspiration from the rollingstones.com and zacbrown.com
 - I also acknowledge the influence of stackflow in this project and web zone youtube channel for the zoom out effect code which i modified a little
 - Also the review and advise from Mentor